tweezyx/tryinscraping/README.md

 # tryinscraping
-attempt to try the scraping
+Attempt to try the scraping.
-just a try, nothing more
+  Just a try, nothing more.